 Anne Teresa De Keersmaeker, Rosas danst Rosas

 Bruno Beltrao, Inhoa

 Every year, the Les Arts à l’amphi programme, organized by the Festival and the Beaux-Arts de Paris, gives participants the opportunity to meet around ten of its featured artists (visual artists, choreographers, directors, composers, etc.)

-Details of forthcoming encounters with artists at the Beaux-Arts de Paris and how to gain access to them will be made available in September 2018.
+Details of forthcoming encounters with artists at the Beaux-Arts de Paris and how to gain access to them will be made available as soon as possible.

 Finding out more

 Using words and images to look back at projects that took place in 2017, involving around 1000 pupils (from 3 to 20 years), with the Découvrir, Transmettre, Partager journal in French.